MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

     ![](../Labs/Images/crttenant2.png)

    > **Note**: The **Initial domain name** should not be a legitimate name that potentially matches your organization or another.
 The green checkmark in the **Initial domain name** text box will indicate that the domain name you typed in is valid and unique.

 1. On **Review + create (4)** page Click **Create**, enter the captcha and click **Submit**.

    ![](../Labs/Images/catche.png)

     >**Note**: After clicking on Submit, please wait for 2 minutes before proceeding to the next step.
 You may not receive any notifications during this time then after some time procced with next step.

+    >**Note**: There is a known issue with the Captcha verification in the lab environment.
+If you receive the error **Creation failed.
+Too many requests, please try later**, do the following:<br>
+    >- Try the creation a few times.<br>
+    >- Check the **Manage tenant** section to ensure the tenant wasn't created in the background. <br>
+    >- Open a new **InPrivate** window and use the Azure Portal and try to create the tenant from there.<br>
+    >- Use the **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%201)** to view the steps. <br>
+    >- You can try this task later, but creating a tenant isn't required in other labs.

 1. In the Azure portal search and select **Microsoft Entra ID**.

 1. Select **Manage tenants** to display the blade of the newly created Entra ID tenant and select **settings (1)** button in the Azure portal toolbar and, click on **Switch (2)**.